On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 Problem~\ref{problem:Darboux-coordinates} also makes sense for the component with \(e=0\), but those representations are never holonomies of branched hyperbolic structures (Section~\ref{sec:holonomy}).

 The next question concerns the mapping class group action on $\chi(S,\psl)$ (Section~\ref{sec:dynamics}).
 When $S$ has genus $2$, Marché--Wolff proved that the action is ergodic on each components with Euler number $\pm 1$ (Theorem~\ref{thm:goldman-ergocicity-genus-2}).
-This implies that almost every orbit is dense in those components.
+This implies that almost every orbit is dense in those components, but not all of them are.
 Goldman posed the problem of finding sufficient conditions for an orbit to be dense~\cite[Problem~2.7]{goldman-conjectures}.
-Goldman's conjecture was first resolved for representations into compact abelian Lie groups \cite{yohann-gianluca} and, more recently, was solved for a special class of genus-0 surface group representations into \(\psl\), known as \emph{DT representations}~\cite{minimality}.
+Goldman's problem has been considered in different contexts including representations into $\mathrm{SU}(2)$~\cite{previte-xia-1, previte-xia-2, golsefidy-tamam}, representations into compact abelian Lie groups \cite{yohann-gianluca} and, more recently, for a special class of genus-0 surface group representations into \(\psl\), known as \emph{DT representations}~\cite{minimality}.
 In this latter case, crucial to the proof is the interpretation of DT representations as \emph{hyperbolic triangle chains}---a polygonal model similar to the ones introduced in this note for bow-ties and pentagon representations.
 This leads to the following question.

 \begin{question} Is it possible to use of the polygonal models for bow-tie and pentagon representations to classify the mapping class group orbit closures of their conjugacy classes? \end{question}